 The main idea of WP Table Manager is to manage all the tables from editor although you have a plugin view.
 WP Table Manager works on every WordPress WYSIWYG editor, both for frontend and backend.
 For example you can use it in a custom WordPress module.

 1. Manage tables from article

-When WP Table Manager is installed you have an editor button that is displayed bellow your editor.
+When WP Table Manager is installed you have an editor button displayed on your editor.
 Click on it to open the main WP Table Manager view.

 If you click on the area then on the WP Table Manager button again the table previously added will be loaded.